alanboy/stuff/blog/_posts/2019-06-10-influence-robert-cialdini.markdown

 description:
 ---

-The principlles - consistency, reciprocation, social proof, authority, liking, and scarcity.
+The principles - consistency, reciprocation, social proof, authority, liking, and scarcity.

 ## Weapons of influence